glymphie/CTFdeploy/docs/yaml_setup.md

 required to be solved before this challenge is shown.
 `tag`: Can have multiple list members.
 Tags to be shown when viewing the challenge.
-`file`: Can have multiple list members.
+`file`:Filename, can have multiple list members.
 Files which are used in the challenge.
+Stored in `OCD/challenge_files`.
-`hint`: Hints are defined as a lists with list member as its config.
+`hint`:Hints are defined as a lists with list member as its config.
 Multiple hints have to be named differently.

 ##### flag